 The station's line-up also included ITV Daybreak host Lorraine Kelly, weather presenters Wincey Willis and Ulrika Jonsson and long-serving main presenter Mike Morris.

 By the end of 1983 TV-am had overtaken the BBC's Breakfast Time in audience share.

-Those quarter hours - the measure of viewing figures at the time - were peaking at a million people, which meant over a morning a few million were tuning in.'No tears'
+Those quarter hours - the measure of viewing figures at the time - were peaking at a million people, which meant over a morning a few million were tuning in.

 But it was not all plain-sailing from there.